 WE INTERRUPT THIS TRANSMISSION TO BRING YOU AN IMPORTANT UPDATE!

 Even though we have a humanitarian right to all the below, there are still countries and people in need, people who have to scout for food and shelter every day.
-Take a moment and help someone in need, find a local support organization or donate globally: UNICEF, Human Rights Watch, Amnesty International.
+Take a moment and help someone in need, find a local support organization or donate globally: UNICEF, Human Rights Watch, Amnesty International, The Jane Goodall Institute.

 As a humanist, Maslow believed that people have an innate desire to be self-accomplished and achieve their best.
 In order to do so, however, a number of more basic needs must be met – and the step-by-step approach to how those needs develop and depend on each other is what Maslow’s theory presents.